Victorian Preservation Center of Oakland

 Come once or many times, there is always something you haven't seen yet.
 Once you've been here, you will never forget it.

-We are "In the News!"
+We were "In the News!"
 Enjoy this Oaklandside article published 3/17/23 about our current challenges restoring our house.

 Read and see this wonderful blog by a local artist .